The objects of the Scottish Economic Society are:

 The 2015 annual conference will take place on Monday, April 13th - Wednesday, April 16th, 2015 at the Mercure Perth Hotel, Perth, Scotland

-Please see below for submission details.
-Further details including a preliminary programme will be made available in due course on the Society's web site: http://www.scotecsoc.org/.
+Further details including registration and a preliminary programme will be made available soon on this web site.

 The Society runs/works in partnership on the following annual events: